 With both cards, you’ll earn at least 1% cash back on everything you buy.

 To choose the winner, consider your spending.
 Do you go out a lot?
 Then the Discover it® Chrome for Students might give you strong and consistent cash back.
-If your spending aligns with the Discover it® Student Cash Back‘s rotating categories, then the card might offer better rewards.
+If your spending aligns with Discover it® Student Cash Back‘s rotating categories, then it might offer better rewards.

 At the end of your first year, Discover will match all of the cash back you’ve earned.
 And for up to the next five years, you’ll receive a $20 statement credit each school year you earn a 3.0 GPA or higher.